The Wright brothers—you may have heard of them. But who exactly were they and what did they do?

 The invention of the airplane by Wilbur and Orville Wright is one of the great stories in American history.
 The Wright brothers’ invention not only solved a long-studied technical problem, but helped create an entirely new world.

 Creating the First Heavier-Than-Air Powered Aircraft

 The desire to fly is both ancient and universal.
 For centuries, humans took to the sky—by balloons, kites, and gliders.
 The Wrights took flight to the next level with the first successful heavier-than-air powered aircraft.
 At the center of the story of the first heavier-than-air powered flight are two talented, yet modest, Midwestern bicycle shop owners who created a world-changing technology: the Wright brothers.

 Orville and Wilbur Wright are typically portrayed as clever bicycle mechanics who somehow invented the airplane.
 They are referred to as if they were a single persona: “the Wright brothers”—one mind, one personality.
 However, Wilbur and Orville were, of course, in actuality two distinct individuals who brought unique talents and perspectives to their collaborations.

 The success of the 1903 Wright Flyer is perhaps one of the most iconic stories from American history.
 But how did Orville and Wilbur Wright end up as pioneering aeronautical engineers?
 Even before they got interested in flight, the Wrights' unique combination of engineering knowledge and skill, creative abilities, and personality traits were evident in the business pursuits they took on in the years before they began their groundbreaking aeronautical research.

-Moreover, the Wrights' basic design elements and approach to aeronautical engineering have been used in all successful airplanes ever since.
+The Wrights’ specific research techniques, innate skills, and personality traits came together in a unique way and largely explain why they succeeded where so many others failed.
+The Wrights' basic design elements and approach to aeronautical engineering have been used in all successful airplanes ever since.

 The 1903 Wright Flyer in 3D